A common question that is always posed is “Can we complete a risk assessment ourselves, or does it have to be a Safety Specialist”?

 If this is the case, you may want to get a little help.
-Contact me via email on firstname.lastname@example.org or by phone on 07402093183 to chat through anything like this.
+Contact me via email at [email protected] or by phone at 07402093183 to chat through anything like this.
 There is no charge.

 3 – Will I be to blame if the Risk Assessment is wrong and someone gets hurt?

 No, this is a common misunderstanding.
-Unless of course you know its high risk or unsafe and plan to do it anyway which is a completely different story.
+Unless of course you know it’s high risk or unsafe and plans to do it anyway which is a completely different story.

 4 – A little info on “Competence”

 Provided you know the job well and understand what hazards could exist, you can apply a common-sense approach to most day to day activates being risk assessed.

 The need for a specialist comes in if the task is different to what you are comfortable doing, high risk or a specialist subject such as explosive atmospheres.
 In that case, yes, a specialist is likely needed.

 5 – How often should Risk Assessments be reviewed?